Claflin Distinguished Scholar Awards

 - List of award recipients

-- Both basic and clinical research investigators are eligible to apply.
+- Both basic and clinical MGH investigators are eligible to apply.

-- Current recipients of the HMS 50th Anniversary Scholar Award are not eligible to apply for this award.
+- Current recipients of the Eleanor and Miles Shore Fellowship offered through HMS are not eligible to apply for this award

 - Applications will be evaluated and ranked for funding priority by the Subcommittee on Review of Research Proposals (SRRP), whose recommendations will be submitted to ECOR for final approval.